tros01/tros01/README.md

 # Pastimes
 interests = (
-  "deliberate crunching through books",
-  "following current affairs",
-  "applying statistics to things",
+  "reading, thinking and talking about books", "following and reflecting on current affairs", "applying statistics to things",
   "learning things in parallel",
   "fair-weather roller-blading",